 “Then I suggest we get moving,” said Green Lantern.
 “I’d like to resolve this case swiftly.”
 They vanished with a flash of emerald energy, along with the stunned alien.

-The Flash and Green Lantern of Earth-One — Barry Allen and Hal Jordan — were confronted by the Wizard.
+The Flash and Green Lantern of Earth-One — Barry Allen and Hal Jordan — were confronted by the Wizard of Earth-Two.
 The evil magician wore his customary black tuxedo, and his oddly opaque eyes gleamed in the dim light.
 He smiled coldly and said, “This was a prison for alien criminals, as you guessed, but now it will serve as a fortress from which I shall conquer two worlds!
 It will also be your new home until I bring down the curtain on you and your costumed friends!
 It already holds Faust and Alchemy, who failed me miserably when we teamed as the Crime Champions.
 When the hounds brought them here I was surprised, but I had taken over the prison by that time and readily found a place for them!
 I expected Chronos to be brought here also, but you two will do quite nicely.”

 The Flash rocketed forward but quickly gasped as he found himself running helplessly in place.
 Green Lantern created a green boxing glove fist, but the Wizard merely stood there and laughed.
 “I have shielded ourselves from anything you two can throw at us.
 I didn’t expect you two, but I still have had time to prepare. ”